-Born in 1864, Elizabeth was a daughter of Albert Arnold Sprague, the founder of a prosperous wholesale grocery.
+Born in 1864, Elizabeth was the daughter of a very wealthy wholesale grocer.
 She put her inheritance to good use.
-In 1924, she proposed to the Library of Congress that an auditorium be constructed in Washington DC, which, as she put it, would be “planned for and dedicated to the performance of chamber music.”
+In 1924, she proposed to the Library of Congress that an auditorium be constructed in Washington DC, which would be dedicated to the performance of chamber music.
 A year later it was built, and Coolidge Auditorium at the Library of Congress still stands today.

-Not content with just a superb venue for chamber music, Mrs. Coolidge was every bit as diligent to fill it with specially commissioned new works.
-The list of important chamber pieces her Foundation commissioned is impressive, and includes Bartok’s Fifth and Schoenberg’s Third and Fourth String Quartets, the original chamber versions of Copland’s “Appalachian Spring” and Stravinsky’s “Apollo” ballets, and modern works by American composers as diverse as Samuel Barber, Milton Babbitt, George Crumb, and John Corigliano.
+Not content with just a superb venue for chamber music, Mrs. Coolidge diligently commissioned new works to be played there.
+The list of important chamber pieces her Foundation commissioned is impressive, and includes Bartok and Schoenberg string quartets, the original chamber versions of Copland’s “Appalachian Spring,” Stravinsky’s “Apollo” ballets, and modern works by American composers as diverse as Samuel Barber, Milton Babbitt, George Crumb, and John Corigliano.